gr2m/mite.node/readme.md

 mite.node
 ============

-mite.node is the official node library for interacting with the RESTful mite.api
+mite.node is a library for interacting with the RESTful mite.api

 License
 -------